digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   and `generic equality`_.
 In practice, `text map functions`_ and `generic map functions`_ are the only way to create and handle those objects.

+.. note:: The order of entries in maps (cases ``ExpTextMap`` and ``ExpGenMap``) is always significant.
+For text maps, the entries should be always ordered by keys.
+On the other hand, the order of entries in generic maps indicate the order in which the keys have been inserted into the map.

 In the following, we will use ``τ₁ → τ₂`` as syntactic sugar for the type application ``('TArrow' τ₁ τ₂)`` where ``τ₁`` and ``τ₂`` are